apache/cloudstack-documentation/source/adminguide/storage.rst

 Manually adding Local Storage Pool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use multiple local storages, you need to
+In order to use multiple local storage pools, you need to

 #.
-Enable Local Storage For User VMs in the zone setting
+Enable Local Storage For User VMs in the zone details (Edit the Zone, tick the "Enable local storage for user VMs")

 #.
-Create local directories on kvm hosts
+Create local directories on KVM hosts

 #.
 Edit /etc/cloudstack/agent/agent.properties